killfrenzy96/KillFrenzyAvatarText/README.md

 An example avatar that has been completely setup is also included.

 # Developer Information
-A python example will be available soon.
+An example will be available soon.
 It is a work in progress.

 This is some additional information if you would like to develop your own OSC software.